ibm-cloud-docs/watsonxdata/spk_qry_server.md

 **Applies to** : [Spark engine]{: tag-blue}

-Spark query server is a server that allows you to establish connection with tools such as Data Build Tool (dbt) integration and DBBeaver.
-You can start a Spark query server to integrate with  Data Build Tool (dbt) integration and DBBeaver to query and analyze your data.
+Spark query server allows you to start Spark Hive based thrift server that provides the interface to collect, store, query and analyse all your lakehouse data from Spark engine.
 {: .shortdesc}

+Spark query server functionality can be leveraged in various ways, see [Integration](#int-spk).

 ## Before you begin
 {: #spk_qry_srver_bfb}